What is a holiday surcharge?

 Even if you’ve already paid for your holiday, your tour operator may ask you to pay a surcharge between when you book and when you travel, of up to an extra 8% of the holiday cost.

 Surcharges are tightly controlled by law (the Package Travel Regulations).
 Companies can't surcharge within 20 days of the departure date.
-ABTA members must absorb the first 2% of the holiday cost and state their right to surcharge in their terms and conditions.
+Travel companies must state their right to surcharge in their terms and conditions.

 ABTA advice